 You may have had to make a lot of decisions since you’ve been told you have cancer.
 One of the most important decisions you will make is choosing which treatment is best for you.
 You might have heard about clinical trials being done for your type of cancer, or maybe someone on your health care team has mentioned a clinical trial to you.

 Clinical trials are carefully controlled research studies that are done with patients who volunteer for them.
 They are done to get a closer look at promising new treatments or procedures.

-There are requirements you must meet to take part in any clinical trial.
-If you do qualify for a clinical trial, it’s up to you whether or not to enter (enroll in) it.
+You must meet requirements to take part in any clinical trial.
+But if you do qualify for a clinical trial, you still get to decide whether or not to enter (enroll in) it.

 Clinical trials are one way to get state-of-the art cancer treatment.
 Sometimes they may be the only way to get access to some newer treatments.
 They are also the only way for doctors to learn better methods to treat cancer.
 Still, they are not right for everyone.

 You can get a lot more information on clinical trials in our document called Clinical Trials: What You Need to Know.
 You can read it on our website or call us to have it sent to you.